Shame and Trauma

 Shame thrives on secrecy and will do anything it can to stop its story from being shared.
 Merriam-Webster’s dictionary defines shame as “a painful emotion caused by consciousness of guilt, shortcoming, or impropriety; a condition of humiliating disgrace or disrepute; or something that brings censure or reproach.”

 There are many theories or reasons why trauma and shame may be linked.
-Let’s consider a few of them and, as we consider them, challenge ourselves to see any personal shame for what it is and allow ourselves to begin the healing process.
+Below we explore three of the most common.
+As we consider them, challenge yourself to see any personal shame for what it is and allow yourself to begin the healing process.
 You do not have to continue to beat yourself up.

 Faith in a Just Society